 I was still giving out about things!
 In June 2005, I was moaning about the lost productivity in Ireland due to ‘silly season’ and long Christmas holidays!
-I was giving out about the Dublin City Council website (again and again) and how difficult it was to use (still kinda looks the same, although user experience has been thought about).
+I was giving out about the Dublin City Council website and how difficult it was to use (still kinda looks the same, although user experience has been thought about).
 I was noticing apple images everywhere (replacing the previous turn of the century eyes…), and was delighted with myself because I was in business 2 whole years!

 A first mention of Krishna De around 2006.
 I remember meeting Ms De at a women’s networking event, and was mighty impressed.
 Social media was just in its infancy, Krishna had just started to podcast!

 More giving out – this time about CRO and their woeful website (I later enjoyed considerable success due to the CRO taking a stance on my other business name – Simple Assembly Me Hole.
 The press loved it!
 I got heaps of free publicity).
 A life coach robbing content I’d written for another life coach.
 The thing is that the thieving one was also located in Dublin!

 I think, in hindsight, I felt a lot of frustration that many of the big companies hadn’t gotten with the web thing as early as me and my clients had.

 I expected to be able to transact and deal with them online.
 But back then, you’d send a contact us message and never get a reply.
 Now you can hop on Twitter, get public and get yourself sorted!
 I ended 2007 with a post on why 2007 was all about Twitter.